Supported browsers and devices

 For more information, see Publishing the Generate Report tool to a service.

-- Publish the map document with ArcGIS Server and enable the Esri Roads and Highways for Server linear referencing capability.
+- Publish the map document with ArcGIS Server and enable the Roads and Highways Server linear referencing capability.

-- Make sure IIS (Internet Information Services) is enabled.
+- Make sure IIS is enabled.
 Also make sure all the .NET/ASP.NET features are enabled.
 This can be done with the Windows Server Manager console.

-Following is the example of the Windows dialog box and features that may look different based on your operating system.
+The following example of the Windows dialog box and features may look different based on your operating system.
 The highlighted features are required to be enabled on your machine.

 - Using Windows Explorer, browse to and copy the contents of <Installation location>\LocationReferencing\Server<Server Version>\Web\RoadsandHighways\RoadwayReporter into the web folder of the web server.

-For example, in Internet Information Services (IIS), the web folder may be located at C:\inetpub\wwwroot\RoadwayReporter.
+For example, in IIS, the web folder may be located at C:\inetpub\wwwroot\RoadwayReporter.

 The actual location of the IIS wwwroot directory could differ on your server machine.
 Use the IIS Management Console to get the location of the IIS wwwroot directory.